Sexual Assault Victims: What I Remember

 It’s been 45 years since that awful evening and yet I still remember what they did to me, where I was, and how I felt.
 How sure am I?
 100%.
 I don’t remember the exact date and some of the details of the assault but it doesn’t mean my recollection is not credible.

 So, when politicians and others criticized Ford for coming forward, for not remembering the date of the assault or how she got home that night, and then diminish what happened to her (after all, she wasn’t raped, right?), I feel compelled to speak out, to tell them there are details that sexual assault victims don’t remember because more often than not, a sexual assault victim is in a fight or flee mode, focused on who is assaulting her, what the assailant (s) are doing to her, and how to get away.

-Put yourself in the uncomfortable position of stepping outside the politics and imagine what you would think if your daughter was assaulted at age 15 or if you were an 11-year-old girl attacked by a gang of 8 or 9 young boys?
+Put yourself in the uncomfortable position of stepping outside the politics and imagine what you would think if your daughter was assaulted at age 15 or if you were an 11 or 12-year-old girl attacked by a gang of 8 or 9 young boys?
 And, if the not so subtle message was to keep your mouth shut and move on because boys will be boys.
 How can anyone not feel enraged?
 And, finally despite Mitch McConnell’s assertion that boys committing sexual assault continue to do so in adulthood, I disagree.
 Some do but many don’t.
-Often these boys grow up, go to college, forge a career, get married, have kids of their own, and forget it ever happened.
+Often these boys grow up, go to college, forge a career, get married, have kids (including daughters) of their own, – like my five brothers did.
 But victims don’t forget, they may forget some details but they don’t forget what happened, where they were, and how they felt.
 And, that’s an important point to remember.